 - For the performance of our contract with you or to take steps at your request before entering a contract;

-- For our legitimate interests or those of a third party; or
+- For our legitimate interests or those of a third party, including determining the potential for a new client engagement; or

 - Where you have given consent (such as by using our website’s contact page).

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 Any marketing vendors who may provide contact information for potential clients have agreed to terms with Social Factor which obligate such vendors to only provide such information when it has been lawfully collected, including with appropriate third party consents to the use of such information in this manner (if required).

 The table below explains how we use (process) your Personal Information, and our reasons for doing so: